vonMeyennLab/nf_methylseq/README.md

 12. [MultiQC](https://multiqc.info/)

 ## Required parameters
-`--input` _Path to the folder where the FASTQ files are located.
+Path to the folder where the FASTQ files are located.
 ```bash
 --input /cluster/work/nme/data/josousa/project/fastq/*fastq.gz
 ```

-`--outdir` _output directory where the files will be saved._
+Output directory where the files will be saved.
 ```bash
 --outdir /cluster/work/nme/data/josousa/project
 ```